orginux/echopod/README.md

-# pod-info
+# echopod
-The minimal image with web-server for debugging Services in Kubernetes
+The minimal HTTP server that provides info about container/pod.

 ## Usage